orsinium/blog/content/posts/go/safe-api.md

 // (or a different callback in tests)
 ```

 Another question is how to redefine `os.Stderr`.
-The FLagSet provide a [SetOutput](https://pkg.go.dev/flag#FlagSet.SetOutput) method for that.
+The FLagSet provides a [SetOutput](https://pkg.go.dev/flag#FlagSet.SetOutput) method for that.
 Bonus fact: pflag ignores the output you set here if you specify `ExitOnError` and always writes the error into `os.Stdout`.

-I think the problem with `SetOutput` is that it's hiddent somewhere deep in the docs.
-It's not mantioned in the package documentation and it's not apparent from the package APi that it's here.
+I think the problem with `SetOutput` is that it's hidden somewhere deep in the docs.
+It's not mentioned in the package documentation and it's not apparent from the package APi that it's here.
 Plus, you can't expect your users to read the documentation beyond the first code example.
-And lastly, if you read code that doesn't use it, it's not obvious for you, as a code reviewer, that there is a side-effect.
+And lastly, if you read code that doesn't use it, it's not obvious to you, as a code reviewer, that there is a side effect.

 The solution is to make all side effects explicit.
 It's a bit more code but everyone knows that side-effects are there and how to redefine them in tests: